Personal safety plan

 - If I don’t have access to my mobile phone is there a public telephone within the vicinity or another means or seeking help in an emergency?

 Security team members can walk you to University car parks or the nearest public transport area.
-This service is available to staff or students.
+This service is available to staff or students in the interest of a safer community for all.

 Contact Security at each campus for this service.